- Ph.D., M.A. University of Southern California

 - B.A.
 Pepperdine University

 The focus of my research and teaching is race, religion, and social change.
 I am most invested in uncovering the dynamics of contemporary issues like inequality, religious innovation, and political power.
 My courses resource students to think for themselves, are often seminar style, and are best characterized by a cooperative process of critical thinking and analytical dialogue.

-In addition to speaking engagements, consultations, peer-reviewed articles, and grant-funded research, much of my scholarship and teaching is represented in the books I have written:
+In addition to speaking engagements, consultations, and grant-funded research, I have published many books, articles, and reviews at the highest levels of academic scholarship.
+Much of my scholarship and teaching is represented in the books I have written:

 - A Mosaic of Believers: Diversity and Innovation in a Multiethnic Church (Indiana University Press)